Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 You can create project requirements and associated tasks in either SpiraTeam or TFS, however the synchronization service is only unidirectional for requirements and tasks, so when you create or update a requirement or task in TFS, the change will be reflected in SpiraTeam, but not the other way around.

+## Description Handling

+Whereas Spira has a single artifact **Description** field, ADO/TFS has three possible "Description" fields depending on the templates setup by an administrator:

+- `Microsoft.VSTS.TCM.ReproSteps` (rich text)
+- `Microsoft.VSTS.Common.DescriptionHtml` (rich text)
+- `System.Description` (plain text)

+The plugin checks for each of them in the order above.
+It will sync the Description in Spira with whichever one of these it finds first.
+So if you have both ReproSteps and Description (for example) then it will use ReproSteps.

+If you need both fields in Spira, then we recommend making two separate rich text custom properties and map each of those to the ones in ADO/TFS.

 ## Troubleshooting